MrFranksJr/card-rpgClasses/README.md

 **Live version [here](https://wizardz-n-monsters.netlify.app/)**

-Wizardz n Monsters is a small dice-rolling game, that was an assignment coming from the front-end developer career path on[scrimba.com](https://scrimba.com).
+Wizardz n Monsters is a small dice-rolling game, that was an assignment coming from the front-end developer career path on [scrimba.com](https://scrimba.com).
 The goal of this assignment and the module as a whole is to get familiar with some of the more advanced JavaScript concepts.

 This particular repo is the end-state of this little app.
 In this one we're using classes instead of constructor functions.
 To see the constructor function version, visit the [card-rpgConstructor](https://github.com/MrFranksJr/card-rpgConstructor) repository.